mxstbr/mxstbr.com/pages/thoughts/margin.md

 ### Moving responsibility

-Instead of margin I recommend you use spacer components, which move the responsibility of managing space to the parent-level.
+Instead of margin I have started using spacer components, which move the responsibility of managing space to the parent-level.

 For example, the Braid design system popularized the [`Stack` component](https://seek-oss.github.io/braid-design-system/components/Stack):